ialberdiuk/node-coding-exercise-master/README.md

-## Application written in NODE JS to remove duplicated objetcs/fields from application Schema
+### Application written in NODE JS to remove duplicated objects/fields from their application JSON Schema

 **Assumptions**